developer-junaid/Gatsby-Stripe-Tutorial/README.md

 #### Integrate Stripe with Frontend

-- Create file src/utils/stripejs.js
+- Create Stripe promise with the publishable id
+- Call redirect to checkout method with the product and thier ids
-- add stripe code `you can copy from the file`
+- you can copy the id from the stripe products section
+- Click the Go to checkout button and you'll be redirected to checkout

 ---